SSU-DCN/fault-detection/docs/anisble-playbook/kubernetes-the-hard-way/README.md

 ```
 Note:
 - This document use "dcn" that is set as root user in both master and worker node.
-- If you wanna change to another user, some source script should be changed to correctly install.
+- If you wanna change to another user, some part in the source scripts should be changed to correctly bootstrap k8s-cluster.
 - The "dcn" user should be added to sudoers by changing /etc/sudoers directory as following:
 ```
 $ sudo visudo